EvangeliaPetraki/Ultrasound_Classification/README.md

 ### 7. Model Evaluation on New Dataset

 As you might have noticed, during the training phase, the "evaluation by sequence" part took place using a dataset of .mp4 videos.
 This was proven to be suboptimal, due to degraded image quality.
-The scripts in the [Named Link](https://github.com/EvangeliaPetraki/Ultrasound_Classification/tree/main/Evaluation/ "Evaluation") folder perform model evaluation on a new dataset, where each "video" is basically a set of .png images (frames).
+The scripts in the [Evaluation](https://github.com/EvangeliaPetraki/Ultrasound_Classification/tree/main/Evaluation/) folder perform model evaluation on a new dataset, where each "video" is basically a set of .png images (frames).
 In this way, the quality was good and the accuacy improved significantly.
 If you are to use these scritps, make sure that your dataset is structured as mentioned.